fpelliccioni/fpelliccioni.github.io/_posts/2014-05-20-writing-min-function-part1.markdown

 Spec: Given two [objects[4]](#Ref4), a and b, return the smaller of both.

-{% highlight csharp %}
+{% highlight cpp linenos %}
-//Note: Naive min function in pseudo-code.
-Warning: contains errors. min(a, b) {
+//Note: Naive min function in pseudo-code (contains errors). min(a, b) {
 	if (a < b) return a
 	return b